Tarka Side Effects

 Generic Name: trandolapril / verapamil

-Note: This document contains side effect information about trandolapril / verapamil.
-Some of the dosage forms listed on this page may not apply to the brand name Tarka.
+Note: This page contains side effects data for the generic drug trandolapril / verapamil.
+It is possible that some of the dosage forms included below may not apply to the brand name Tarka.

 For the Consumer

 Applies to trandolapril / verapamil: oral tablet extended release